I-TASSER

-I-TASSER has been extended for structure-based protein function predictions, which provides annotations on ligand binding site, gene ontology and enzyme commission by structurally matching structural models of the target protein to the known proteins in protein function databases.
-It has an on-line server built in the Yang Zhang Lab at the University of Michigan, Ann Arbor, allowing users to submit sequences and obtain structure and function predictions.
+I-TASSER has a component for structure-based protein function prediction, which provides annotations on ligand binding site, gene ontology and enzyme commission by structurally matching structural models of the target protein to the known proteins in protein function databases.
+It has an on-line server built in the Yang Zhang Lab at the National University of Singapore, allowing users to submit sequences and obtain structure and function predictions.
 A standalone package of I-TASSER is available for download at the I-TASSER website.

+A new version D-I-TASSER, extended from I-TASSER, was recently released.
+D-I-TASSER combines deep learning restraints with I-TASSER structural assembly simulations and generates models with substantially higher accuracy.

 Ranking in CASP

 I-TASSER (as 'Zhang-Server') has been consistently ranked as the top method in CASP, a community-wide experiment to benchmark the best structure prediction methods in the field of protein folding and protein structure prediction.
 CASP takes place every two years since 1994.